 A toast—with Wassail

 Scrooge: (toasting) To Christmas.
 Wassail!

 Wassail is a drink made of hot ale, cream, spices and beaten eggs that is served to enhance the merriment of the season.
 The word is derived from the Anglo-Saxon phrase waes hael, meaning “good health.”
 Like many ancient customs, wassailing has a legend to explain its origin.
-As the story goes, a beautiful Saxon maiden named Rowena presented a bowl of wine to Prince Vortigen and toasted him with the words “Waes hael.”
+According to ancient lore, a beautiful Saxon maiden named Rowena presented a bowl of wine to Prince Vortigen and toasted him with the words “Waes hael.”
 Over the centuries, much ceremony has developed around the custom of drinking wassail.
 The bowl is carried into a room with great fanfare, a traditional carol about the drink is sung and, finally, the steaming hot beverage is served.
 Wassailing is usually accompanied by the song, “Here We Come A-Wassailing,” which is a Christmas classic loved by many, but understood by few.
 It is often misinterpreted and likened to the act of singing, leading to “Here We Come A-Caroling” being substituted for the first line of the popular carol.
 Although wassailing is traditionally observed during the Christmas holiday season, it also is performed at weddings and other events where community and family are celebrated.

-Learn more and purchase tickets.
+Learn more about A Christmas Carol and purchase tickets.